maintenance · zincs

 1. More than half gone

 A new zinc has a defined shape.
 As it sacrifices itself, it gets smaller, rough, and pitted.
-Once it's about 50% of its original size, swap it.
-Don't push it.
+Once it's about 50% of its original size, that's our usual recommendation to swap it - but the call is yours.
+On every dive we flag what we see and tell you what we'd do; some owners replace on a fixed schedule, others push a cycle longer.
+Either is fine as long as you know where you stand.

 2. White crusty buildup instead of clean erosion